 PEARL PEASE, Costume Design and Construction

 For more than 40 years, Pearl Pease has designed and created costumes of many nations.
 She is a nutrition expert from Pratt Institute in New York City who specializes in cultural cuisine.
 Former Field Vice President of Burlington County Girl Scouts of America, Pearl has worked with children of all ages for over 30 years.

 SARAH PEASE-KERR, Dramaturge/Playwright

 Sarah’s professional theater credits include work with Dobama Theater, Cain Park, the Cleveland Play House, and the Contemporary Theater Company.
-A graduate of Princeton University with a degree in English and certificates in Spanish and theater, Sarah directed several original works including her own adaptation of Lorrie Moore’s short story How to be an Other Woman and Due Unto Others, a contemporary retelling of the Samson and Delilah story.
+A graduate of Princeton University with an A.B. in English and minors in Spanish and Theater & Drama, Sarah directed several original works including her own adaptation of Lorrie Moore’s short story How to be an Other Woman and Due Unto Others, a contemporary retelling of the Samson and Delilah story.
 Her thesis Learning the Route as (S)he goes: Director as Storyteller and Theatrical Adaptation received highest marks.
 Sarah originated Kulture Kids’ Improv Olympics and as an expert researcher and writer assisted on the Great Law of Peace, Last Fugitive Slave and other Kulture Kids scripts.

 GABRIELLE VEHAR, Writer/Researcher/Choreographer